serge-m/serge-m.github.io/content/2016-10-useful-python-links.md

 ## Testing, packaging, releasing

 * [Packaging a python library](https://blog.ionelmc.ro/2014/05/25/python-packaging/), 25 May 2014 (updated 30 September 2019) by ionelmc.
-The article proposes a way to structure the code of your python module, describes how to write setup.py file, set up `tox` etc. Cookie cutter library for initialization of new projects: https://github.com/ionelmc/cookiecutter-pylibrary
+The article proposes a way to structure the code of your python module, describes how to write setup.py file, set up `tox`, `pytest` etc. Cookie cutter library for initialization of new projects: https://github.com/ionelmc/cookiecutter-pylibrary